-Employment law has for many years been one of the fastest changing areas of law there is in Europe, and with Brexit on the doorstep the changes could start to come even faster.
+Employment law has for many years been one of the fastest changing areas of law there is.

 Whether you are an employer or an employee, the one thing that won’t change is your need to comply with employment legislation.
 Whatever legislation that is and whichever side of the fence you sit, it is essential that you know your legal rights and responsibilities.

 At GHP Legal our specialist employment team has extensive experience of dealing with the full range of employment law issues facing business owners and their employees today and our solicitors can help to clarify the complexities of new employment legislation and how it affects you specifically.

 Our reputation has been built on understanding our clients' needs and working with them to pursue their objectives.
 We have a dedicated team of specialist solicitors with extensive litigation experience and a proactive approach who pride themselves in understanding the perspective of each individual, however senior or experienced they may be.
 The team regularly appear in tribunals and Robert Williams, Partner and head of Employment at GHP Legal, is a member of the Employment Lawyer Association.